roikonen/scalablemodeling/README.md

 * Only **Reply** in case of invalid command.
 * **EventEmission** of one to many events in case command is approved and event sourcing is used.
 * **StateUpdate** in case command is approved and state storage is used.

-Ideally, business logic is implemented within the command model, but due to the need for distribution and managing cognitive load, not all business logic can remain in the command models alone.

 ---